-|Shared By:||Jake Martin on Mar 19, 2004|
+|Shared By:||Annie Ashenfelter on Mar 19, 2004 · Updates|

 HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

-DescriptionKudos, again, the the ASCA folks who rebolted this climb, taking from an obscure, old-rusty-bolts-that-will-snap scarefest to a super-safe, super-classic climb.
-Don't let the 5.11 grade scare you off, the cruxs are very well bolted with big, fat, new, shiny ASCA hangers.
+Kudos, again, to the ASCA folks who rebolted this climb, taking it from an obscure, old-rusty-bolts-that-will-snap scarefest to a super-safe, super-classic climb.
+Don't let the 5.11 grade scare you off, the cruxes are very well bolted with big, fat, new, shiny ASCA hangers.
 This climb is so well bolted, the cruxes could easily be yarded through (A0 style).